 PROTECTION ORDERS: Requests for emergency protection orders will be heard by the Court.
 Paperwork to request these orders is available on the court website: www.bainbridgewa.gov/court.
 Contact the clerk to apply for a protection order and receive further direction.
 A petitioner may request to pick up paperwork if download from the website is not possible.

 PAPERWORK: All paperwork should be delivered to the court via email, fax, or mail whenever possible.
-If this is impossible due to time constraints or lack of technology, the clerk may permit in person delivery of paperwork (particularly for protection order requests.)
+If this is impossible due to time constraints or lack of technology, arrange with the clerk for paperwork drop-off or appear during walk-in hours Wednesday through Friday.

 PAYMENTS: All payments may be made online, over the telephone, or by mail (do not mail cash).
 In-person payments are suspended at this time.
 All Paygov transaction fees are waived.
 See court website for more detail: https://www.bainbridgewa.gov/603/Fines-Payment-Options

 PARKING AND INFRACTIONS: Payments of parking tickets and infractions will be accepted online, by telephone, and in the mail.
 Requested hearings will be scheduled to occur by telephone and video conferencing.
 The court has always accepted mitigation requests and requests for deferred finding by mail.
 See the infraction page: https://www.bainbridgewa.gov/596/Traffic-Infractions

 DOMESTIC VIOLENCE ADVOCACY SERVICES: Available by telephone.
-Contact YWCA Advocate Sarah Hicks at email@example.com or 360-479-0491.
+Contact YWCA Advocate at email@example.com or 360-479-0491.

 24-hour domestic violence hotline: 1-800-500-5513

-PASSPORTS: Passport processing is suspended.
+PASSPORTS: Passport processing is suspended until further notice.
 Many renewals for adults can occur via mail, but the passport service agency is not guaranteeing a 6-8 week turnaround.
 Paperwork may be held for 3-4 or more months if you apply by mail.
-The Department of State has issued a Global Level 4 Health Advisory recommending no international travel as of March 19, 2020 https://travel.state.gov/content/travel/en/traveladvisories/ea/travel-advisory-alert-global-level-4-health-advisory-issue.html
+The Department of State has issued a Global Level 4 Health Advisory recommending no international travel.
+For up to date information about passports, visit: https://travel.state.gov/content/travel/en/passports.html